Pl@ntNet: History

+Starting in 2022, the Pl@ntNet system received many improvements as a result of research projects "MAMBO" and "GUARDEN" funded by Horizon Europe.
+Improvements included a standardised taxonomic list of species (using POWO), and an improved computer vision algorithm (using a vision transformer).

 Platforms

 An app for smartphones (and a web version) was launched in 2013, which allows to identify thousands of plant species from photographs taken by the user.
 It is available in several languages.

 As of 2019 it had been downloaded over 10 million times, in more than 180 countries worldwide.